gstubberfield/Bootcamp_Projects/README.md

 # Bootcamp_Projects
 This is a selection of projects completed on the HyperionDev Skills Bootcamp: Cyber Security.
 ## Programming with user-defined functions
-* Python, functions and conditional statements
-Created functions to calculate a user’s total holiday cost, using list elements and text files.
+Used Python to create functions to calculate a user’s total holiday cost, using list elements and text files.
 * [holiday.py](https://github.com/gstubberfield/Bootcamp_Projects/blob/main/holiday.py)
 ## OOP – Classes
-* Python
-Used classes, objects and methods to create an email simulator.
+Used Python to create an email simulator using classes, objects and methods.
 * [email.py](https://github.com/gstubberfield/Bootcamp_Projects/blob/main/email.py)